antoinezambelli/ensemble-clustering/README.md

 ## Usage

-Once the library is installed, it can be used as follows (this is also presented in the `/examples` directory).
+Once the library is installed, it can be used as follows (this is also presented in the `examples` directory).

 ### Parameters